-- Compete at a good or high level in at least one sport at club level. - Be well organised and consistently meet coursework deadlines - Be able to work independently - Be able to respond to feedback to improve practical performances and coursework - Prefer regular coursework based assessments instead of traditional examinations - Be competent using online platforms such as Word, PowerPoint and the Internet
+- Compete at a good or high level in at least one sport at club level. - Represent the College at minimum in one sport. - Be well organised and consistently meet coursework deadlines - Be able to work independently - Be able to respond to feedback to improve practical performances and coursework - Prefer regular coursework-based assessments instead of traditional examinations - Be competent using online platforms such as Word, PowerPoint and the Internet